-- It can be advantageous to locate the projection hardware away from the center of the dome since the center is generally the best location for undistorted viewing.
-This is the classic problem for single person domes with fisheye lens projection, the viewer and fisheye lens cannot occupy the same space. - 2.
-The projector and optics have been separated making it possible to choose projectors based upon the characteristics important for the application at hand, for example: price, brightness, resolution, or contrast ratio.
-Fisheye lens can typically only fitted to a very narrow range of projectors.
+- 1. It can be advantageous to locate the projection hardware away from the center of the dome since the center is generally the best location for undistorted viewing.
+This is the classic problem for single-person domes with fisheye lens projection; the viewer and fisheye lens cannot occupy the same space. - 2.
+The projector and optics have been separated, making it possible to choose projectors based upon the characteristics important for the application at hand, for example: price, brightness, resolution, or contrast ratio.
+Fisheye lens can typically only fitted to a very narrow range of projectors. - 3.
+The coverage on the dome can be controlled by varying the distance between

-- 3. The coverage on the dome can be controlled by varying the distance between the mirror and the projector or by varying the projector zoom.
-While it is true that the whole dome surface cannot be totally covered, it is equally not common for fisheye projection to cover the whole dome for pixel efficiency reasons [Elumens 2002] - 4.
+- the mirror and the projector or by varying the projector zoom.
+While it is true that the whole dome surface cannot be totally covered, it is equally not common for fisheye projection to cover the whole dome for pixel efficiency reasons [4]. - 4.
 The system is scalable to multiple projectors and mirrors in order to achieve higher resolution and complete dome projection.
-For example, a dual mirror and projector arrangement would give a single edge blend across the middle of the dome [Bourke 2004]. - 5.
+For example, a dual mirror and projector arrangement would give a single edge blend across the middle of the dome [5]. - 5.
 Unlike a fisheye projector located in the center of the dome, the path length from the projector to the dome is not constant, resulting in an intensity variation.
 Fortunately this is straightforward to compute and correct for. - 6.
-Unlike fisheye projection where not all the available pixels in the typically rectangular aspect ratio of the projector are used, all the pixels can be used in spherical mirror projection if the image is entirely contained on the mirror.
-Note however that not all pixels are used equally efficiently. - 7.
-Unlike the fisheye lens solution, the images projected now need to be warped before projection.
-Strictly speaking this is no different to fisheye projection, it too is a warped image but one we are more familiar with. - A common problem with fisheye lens is chromatic distortion at the rim of the fisheye, no such chromatic distortion occurs with a good quality mirror. - 9.
+Unlike fisheye projection, where not all the available pixels in the typically rectangular aspect ratio of the projector are used, all the pixels can be used in spherical mirror projection if the image is entirely contained on the mirror.
+Note, however, that not all pixels are used equally efficiently. - 7.
+Unlike the fisheye lens solution, the images projected need to be warped before projection.
+Strictly speaking this is no different to fisheye projection; it too is a warped image, but one we are more familiar with. - 8.
 Angular fisheye lens with good optical design is in focus at all positions on the dome surface.
 When using a spherical mirror there is a variation in path length from the projector to different parts of the dome.
 The effect of this focusing problem can be minimised by choosing projectors with a good depth of focus.